Comprehensive warranty protection

 1-Year Defects

-Defects in workmanship and materials supplied by the builder identified and reported by the homeowner within 1 year from the Date of Possession are covered by the Program.
+Defects in workmanship and materials supplied by the builder identified and reported by the homeowner within 1 year from the Date of Possession.

 2-Year Defects